-The microorganisms play in the spoilage of meat and meat products, it is critical to develop effective and feasible approaches to prevent and curtail the growth of spoilage microorganisms.
+Microorganisms play in the spoilage of meat and meat products, it is critical to develop productive and feasible approaches to prevent and curtail the growth of spoilage microorganisms.
 However, in order to develop practical antimicrobial hurdles, it is important to identify, characterize, and understand the predisposing factors in a food system that promote bacterial growth and spoilage.
-Furthermore, the elucidation of the microbial signature associated with different foods, and various handling and storage conditions will help to develop intervention strategies that are product specific and can be applied along the food production continuum.
+Furthermore, developing product-specific intervention strategies that can be implemented at any point in the food production continuum will be made easier with the clarification of the microbial signature linked to diverse foods as well as different handling and food production continuum.